 Finding Ginkgo wood can be difficult because the species is considered endangered by the IUCN.

-This is because the tree itself grows on in a relatively small area and is fragmented in its growing patterns.
+This is because the tree itself grows in a relatively small area and is fragmented in its growth patterns.

 In fact, Gingko trees were at one point considered extinct until some were found and cultivated.

 Today, Ginkgo trees are more common in urban areas as they are used for ornamental purposes.

 It is no longer considered a commercial timber, although in Japan there is a limited commercial run being made on the wood.